 Learning the solos of your favourite players is one of the best ways of developing your musical repertoire.

-It will help you to build a vocabulary of ‘go-to’ licks that you can use in your solos and improvisations, and develop your lead guitar technique.
+It will help you build a vocabulary of ‘go-to’ licks that you can use in your solos and improvisations, and develop your lead guitar technique.

 When you study the solos of iconic blues guitarists, you can see how they craft individual ideas and connect them together over the course of a solo.